 We think the biggest perk is getting more points and miles from your small business expenses.
-Earning business rewards can significantly increase your ability to earn points and miles for your next big trip!
+Business rewards can significantly increase your ability to earn points and miles for your next big trip.

 Hot Tip: Don’t miss our separate guide on how to maximize rewards from your business purchases!

-Small business credit cards do not count against your 5/24 status with Chase credit cards that fall into that rule.
+Small business credit cards do not count against your 5/24 status with Chase.
 You can apply and get approved for as many small business credit cards as you want without worrying about going over the limit of 5 new accounts in 24 months.
-That includes Chase small business credit cards!
+That includes Chase’s small business credit cards.

 Another bonus is that most small business credit cards have the same rewards programs that you can combine with your personal cards.

 Want to increase your Chase Ultimate Reward balance?
-The Ink Business Cash® Credit Card will help you earn more Ultimate Reward points (if you have another Chase card that has an annual fee).
-Or you can just keep things simple and collect valuable cash-back for your business with this card.
+The Ink Business Cash® Credit Card, for example, will help you earn more Ultimate Reward points (if you have another Chase Ultimate Rewards card with an annual fee).
+Or you can keep things simple and collect valuable cash-back for your business with this card.

-Hot Tip: American Express limits their welcome bonus for the same card once per lifetime, but their small business credit cards are considered a different product from their similar personal card offerings.
+Hot Tip: American Express limits its welcome bonus for the same card once per lifetime.
+However, its small business credit cards are considered a different product from its similar personal card offerings.